Ph.D., Cornell University.

 Nineteenth-Century American literatures & cultures; American Indian literatures & cultures

 Bethany Schneider specializes in nineteenth-century American literatures with teaching and research interests in American Indian studies, race, ethnicity, gender, sexuality, slavery, childhood and concepts of citizenship and belonging.
 Her published and forthcoming essays include: “The Consummate Hermaphrodite,” “Thus, Always: Julius Caesar and Abraham Lincoln;” “’Not for Citation: Jane Johnston Schoolcraft’s Strategies of Synchronic Presence;” “Oklahobo: Following Craig Womack’s Native American Queer Studies;” and “Boudinot’s Change: Boudinot, Emerson and Ross on Cherokee Removal.”

-Writing as Bee Ridgway, she is the author of The River of No Return, a novel forthcoming from Dutton in April, 2013.
+Writing as Bee Ridgway, she is the author of The River of No Return, published in 2013.
 For more about Bee Ridgway and The River of No Return: www.beeridgway.com/

 204: Literature of American Expansion